6 portions. Maximum cost: £9.50,

 This isn’t your standard Jamie Oliver recipe, oh no. This is one of Jamie’s Recipease recipes.
 I made this with a lovely friend of mine a while ago under the influence of a couple of glasses of wine – It turned out great which inspired me to try more recipes which can look a bit more complex (or to drink more when cooking)

-The thali we made that day consisted of 5 dishes; although each of these required a lot of ingredients, most of which were used in 1 or more dishes.
+The thali we made that day consisted of 5 dishes.
+Although each of these required a lot of ingredients, the extensive list of spices were used in nearly all dishes.

-Even if you had to buy everything though, it’s actually not as expensive as you might initially think, providing you shop in the right places.
+Don’t be put off by this long list though, even if you had to buy everything it’s actually not as expensive as you may initially think, providing you shop in the right places.
 I live round the corner from Nour cash & carry in Brixton and have previously bought EVERYTHING needed for all 5 dishes for under £15

 The dal was most definitely the star of the show – the “tarka” part refers to the popping spices heated in oil that are added at the end of the dish – the crisp curry leaves are perhaps my favourite part, I can’t compare the taste to anything else.